ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### What product or service is this for?
 *******************************************************************************
-CIQ provides enhancements to, and customizations around Rocky Linux for our customers.
+CIQ provides enhancements to, and customizations around CentOS Linux for our customers.
 We are especially interested in customized/improved Linux kernel builds, along with packaging and improving the out-of-tree driver experience.

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************
 Our customers use a variety of hardware platforms.
 Many of them have policies in place, or are contractually obligated in some way to use the default EFI firmware with no customized secureboot/MOK key injection.
-At the same time, many customers require some modification from the stock Rocky / RHEL kernel, mostly around the area of security backports (supporting older minor versions), or customized options for their workload.
+At the same time, many customers require some modification from the stock CentOS kernel, mostly around the area of security backports (supporting older minor versions), or customized options for their workload.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
 We need these customized kernels to boot properly on stock hardware.
-This is not possible with the default Rocky Linux (or RHEL) shim binary.
+This is not possible with the default CentOS Linux shim binary.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?